lionel68/STAN-BES-2017/introduction/intro_structure.md

 Give a 30min intro into Bayesian data analysis using ecological examples when possible

-To organize:

-What are the different parts of the bayesian formula (post, likelihood, prior) How do we get prior informations?
-Is prior information important?
-Effect of sample size on the likelihood vs prior importance Using and interpreting the posterior in Bayesian inference Some definition of classical stats, likelihood, MLE, p-values ...
-What is statistical inference?
-What information do we need from a model?
-How does Bayes and Frequentist differ (probability vs asymptotic approximation) How does Bayes analysis concretely work (MCMC sampling, issue of computing the integral, chains ...)
-Does the Bayes/Frequentist differences matter?
-When?
-Is one better than the other?
-Some examples of Bayesian use in ecology and what extra information they add compared to classical methods Some advatages of using Bayesian stats
-Some history to put things back into context, Bayes, Laplace, Fischer, Pearson Whta are the options to fit Bayesian models (BUGS, JAGS, STAN), what are the differences?
+## Structure:

+### Part 1: What is Bayesian data analysis (~10min)

 Quotes from Hobbs and Hilborn: "There is a danger that questions are chosen for investigation by ecologists to fit widely sanctioned statistical methods rather than statistical methods being chosen to meet the needs of ecological questions"
 What is inference?
 How do we gather knowledge?

-What?

-## Structure:

-### Part 1: What is Bayesian data analysis (~10min)
+What is statistical inference?
+What information do we need from a model?

 -> About inference in science: we see the data and we would like to know something about the process that generated them.
 -> Posterior, likelihood and priors